Forethoughts/forethoughts-datastudio/docs/computing/spark/from_ods_zeppelin.rst

 |

-Open data studio :ref:`Apache Zeppelin` integrates Spark 3.x out of the bo
+Open data studio :ref:`Apache Zeppelin` integrates Spark 3.x out of the box.
+Extra installation/initialization steps are not req